gregoryhornyak/cityForgeHub/README.md

 All the assets are nodes, where each node connects to its parent node, which it is build on.
 For example a street lamp is on the road, which is in the neighbourhood.
 All the assets are JSON files, listing all the properties of each asset.
 Templates will be provided for creators.

+Each asset will have:
+- a name
+- an ID
+- vertices with 3 dimensions
+- colour or texture

 ## The Hub

 The application itself, can be considered as a game, and will develop into a game.